rebelsky/csc207c/_readings/anonymous-inner-classes.md

 Most of this reading is closely based on
 [a similar reading from fall 2014](https://www.cs.grinnell.edu/~rebelsky/Courses/CSC207/2a014F/readings/anonymous-inner-classes.html).
 I've reformatted the code and rewritten some text.

+I did a bit more cleanup in Fall 2023.